Chemistry, BS

 Program Description

 Chemistry is an experimental science that seeks to understand the structure and function of molecules.
-Chemists synthesize new materials, and study their properties and how they interact with other compounds.
-The BS degrees offered by the department prepare students for independent laboratory work and research.
-The BA degree is less strongly focused on research and prepares students for professional degrees like medicine, dentistry and pharmacy.
+Chemists synthesize new materials and study their properties and how they interact with other compounds.
+The BS degree in chemistry offered by the department prepares students for independent laboratory work and research as well as professional careers in medicine, dentistry, pharmacy, optometry, polymers, and the chemical industry.

 Admission, Retention and Graduation